 Students in grade 9-12 at the following schools should complete the One-time Dual Enrollment Form (this is the same as the CCAP Dual Enrollment Form)

-- Laguna Beach High School
+- Laguna Beach Unified School District: Laguna Beach High School

-Students in grade 9-12 that are NOT attending the previous schools should fill out the School Not Listed Dual Enrollment Form
+Students in grade 9-12 that are NOT attending the previous schools should fill out the School Not Listed Dual Enrollment Form.

 Students in grade K-8 should fill out the K-8 Dual Enrollment Form